-Nail-patella syndrome, also known as Fong disease or osteo-onychodysostosis, is a rare autosomal dominant condition which results from symmetrical mesodermal and ectodermal abnormalities.
+Nail-patella syndrome (also known as Fong disease, osteo-onychodysostosis, Österreicher-Turner syndrome 10, Turner-Kieser syndrome, and Trauner-Rieger syndrome) is a rare autosomal dominant condition which results from symmetrical mesodermal and ectodermal abnormalities.

 - renal dysfunction 5